Skip to main content

 Note all members are encouraged to dress ship as soon as they are able.
 Those members, who are taking advantage of the RV/Trailer parking on the marina premises, are equally encouraged to use their creativity to “dress ship” of their land yachts.

 Saturday, July 11, is designated our “Seminar Day.”
-However, the GLCC Bridge and other Board members will first serve it an ample pancake breakfast at Barkers’ Boatbarn.
+However, the GLCC Bridge and other Board members will first serve an ample pancake breakfast at Barkers’ Boatbarn.
 The presentations throughout the day may include Safety at Sea, Cruising Lake Superior’s Wilderness, Cruising Isle Royale National Park, Engine Repair & Maintenance, and others

 By the way, you should be aware that this is the weekend of the popular Duluth Air Show.
 The activity level will be high at the Twin Ports.
 As part of the festivities, the Air Force’s Thunderbirds will be performing.